PaddlePaddle/PaddleX/docs/other_devices_support/paddlepaddle_install_DCU.en.md

 # Hygon DCU PaddlePaddle Installation Tutorial

-Currently, PaddleX supports Haiguang Z100 series chips.
-Considering environmental differences, we recommend using the <b>officially released Haiguang DCU development image by PaddlePaddle</b>, which is pre-installed with the Haiguang DCU basic runtime library (DTK).
+Currently, PaddleX supports HYGON Z100 series chips.
+Considering environmental differences, we recommend using the <b>officially released HYGON DCU development image by PaddlePaddle</b>, which is pre-installed with the HYGON DCU basic runtime library (DTK).

 ## 1. Docker Environment Preparation
 Pull the image.
 Note that this image is only for development environments and does not include pre-compiled PaddlePaddle installation packages.